-Catherine Crump is an Assistant Clinical Professor of Law and Acting Director of the Samuelson Law, Technology & Public Policy Clinic.
+Catherine Crump is an Assistant Clinical Professor of Law and Director of the Samuelson Law, Technology & Public Policy Clinic.
 An experienced litigator specializing in constitutional matters, she has represented a broad range of clients seeking to vindicate their First and Fourth Amendment rights.
 She also has extensive experience litigating to compel the disclosure of government records under the Freedom of Information Act.

 Professor Crump’s primary interest is the impact of new technologies on civil liberties.
 Representative matters include serving as counsel in the ACLU’s challenge to the National Security Agency’s mass collection of Americans’ call records; representing artists, media outlets and others challenging a federal internet censorship law, and representing a variety of clients seeking to invalidate the government’s policy of conducting suspicionless searches of laptops and other electronic devices at the international border.

 Prior to coming to Berkeley, Professor Crump served as a staff attorney at the ACLU for nearly nine years.
 Before that, she was a law clerk for Judge M. Margaret McKeown at the United States Court of Appeals for the Ninth Circuit.